GSV-index for holomorphic Pfaff Systems: An Application: Poincar e problem for Pfaff systems

 \section{An Application: Poincar\'e problem for Pfaff systems}

-In this section, we will consider the GSV-index for Pfaff systems on a projective space $\PP^n$.
-We will see that the non-negativity of the GSV-index gives us the obstruction to the solution of the Poincar\'e Problem for Pfaff systems.
+In this section we show that the non-negativity of the GSV-index gives an obstruction to the solution of the Poincar\'e problem for Pfaff systems on projective spaces.
+This application was motivated by a result due to M. Brunella in \cite{Bru}.